 Direct Plans - Deep Dive

 A direct plan is the same mutual fund scheme bought without a distributor.
-The AMC does not pay any distribution commission, and the full savings are passed on to investors through a lower expense ratio — reflected in a higher NAV compared to the regular plan of the same fund.
+The AMC doesn't pay any distribution commission, and the full savings pass on to investors through a lower expense ratio, reflected in a higher NAV compared to the regular plan of the same fund.

 Cost advantage in numbers:

-For a large-cap equity fund like HDFC Flexicap, the direct plan expense ratio might be 0.55% while the regular plan is 1.65% — a gap of 1.1% per year.
-This gap is deducted daily from the NAV, so it is invisible to most investors until they compare the two NAV series over time.
+For a large-cap equity fund like HDFC Flexicap, the direct plan expense ratio might be 0.55% while the regular plan is 1.65%, a gap of 1.1% per year.
+This gap is deducted daily from the NAV, so it's invisible to most investors until they compare the two NAV series over time.

 What does 1% per year actually mean over 20 years?